crooy/About/resume.md

 I've learned so much here, its going to get its own chapter further in this document.

-Technology used:
- - Javascript
- - Typescript
- - Coffeescript
- - Scala
- - ScalaZ
- - ZIO
- - Prometheus
- - SQL
- - Akka
- - Play Framework
- - MySQL
- - AWS
- - Google Cloud
- - Deno
- - Node
- - Python
- - Airflow
- - Bigquery
- - ... many more

-CS Skills:
- - Domain Driven Design
- - Functional programming
- - Object Oriented Programming
- - Agile Scrum, Kanban
- - Waterfall
- - Data engineering
- - Mobile development (cordova, PWA)
- -

 **Volt, European Data team**

 As a volounteer for the political party Volt, i build a small PWA to track the distribution of posters for the German campaigns.
-The app was build as a PWA using React, talking to a PostGraphile generated GraphQL api on top of a AWS Serverless Aurora Postgress database.
-The entire backend runs on AWS serverless, thus scaling to zero outside of campaiging time.
-The PWA is offline-first, a requirement for poor German cell phone reception, using RxDb on the device to store all data and sync when required.
+The app was built on request, and is to this day a volounteer project of mine.

 **Sioux Remote Solutions**
 *placed via Sioux*